A modern six-story apartment building under construction at a street corner, with orange barriers and construction materials visible at ground level.

 “His decision to create an inflammatory, NIMBY petition purporting risks to public health is based on scientifically unfounded claims that were thoroughly disproven during the permitting process,” read a statement from SF YIMBY obtained by Mission Local.

 The chapter urged the supervisor to withdraw his petition on 2550 Irving St. and fully support the project at 1234 Great Highway.
-If things get more heinous, said Dane Willette, a lead at the chapter, rescinding the endorsement could be on the table, but so far the chapter is still “comfortable” with its choice.
+If things get more heinous, said Dane Willette, a lead at the chapter, rescinding the endorsement could be on the table, though so far the chapter is still “comfortable” with its choice.

-While the developer and the California Department of Toxic Substances Control said they’ve installed a Vapor Intrusion Mitigation System (VIMS), essentially a barrier between the site’s foundation and the building to mediate the toxic vapors, Wong and a Sunset neighborhood group want more thorough testing and cleaning on and around the site.
+The developer and the California Department of Toxic Substances Control said they’ve installed a Vapor Intrusion Mitigation System — essentially, a barrier between the site’s foundation and the building to mediate the toxic vapors.

 The petition for “a comprehensive cleanup” was spearheaded by the Mid-Sunset Neighborhood Association, a group that has consistently moved to stop the project from breaking ground since 2021, citing inadequate monitoring of toxins.